servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 # Part 8: Scaling Fusion Services

+> NOTE: Nearly everything described in this section (and even more)
+> is already implemented.
+Sections covering CommandR
+> and Operations Framework describe this in details,
+> but it still makes sense to read this section to better
+> understand the problem they solve.

 Scaling Fusion services is actually simpler than it may seem at first - and mostly, you should take into account two key factors: